Climate emergency

 - It assumes that keeping the temperature increase to below 2°C will keep us safe.
 However, a temperature increase of 2°C is the boundary between dangerous and very dangerous climate change.

 - It assumes that there will be no emissions from the carbon and methane stored in the permafrost.
-Any estimate of a safe level for future carbon emissions must factor in these emissions as they could be enormous.
+Any estimate of a safe level for future carbon emissions must factor in these emissions, as they could be enormous.

 Radical emergency action